Cendor

 Libraries or the SDK?

-These docs cover the six libraries — the door for teams that already have a loop (LangChain,
+These docs cover the seven libraries — the door for teams that already have a loop (LangChain,

 LlamaIndex, or direct provider-SDK calls) and want governance beneath it.
 Cendor’s second